barryo/nagios-plugins/README.md

 Overview of Available Plugins
 -----------------------------

+### check_barracuda_lb_active.pl

+A script to check if a given Barracuda load balance in high availability state is in active (or inactive) mode for a given IP address.

 ### check_chassis_cisco.pl

 This script polls a Cisco switch or router and checks and generates alerts on the following items: